 Myth 5: Most legal documents work, so why change?

 Some argue that legal writing has been around for centuries, and society has not collapsed.
 However poorly written, most legal documents do their job – people continue to perform their obligations and exercise their rights.
 Business innovation continues apace, and there are more transactions now than ever before.
 So, what’s the big deal?

 With more transactions moving online, this inertia to change is becoming an even slippier slope because most people don’t read online contracts.
 One study by Deloitte found this figure tops 90%.
 And research published in the Boston College Law Review has shown that most terms for top websites are ‘incomprehensible’.
 The study found these contracts’ readability score was much like that of academic papers and concluded that “these disturbing empirical findings hence have significant implications on the design of consumer contract law.”

-Once we look past the myths about plain legal English, there is no good reason to persist in writing in confusing, time-wasting legalese.
+Once we look past the myths about plain legal English, there’s no good reason to persist in using confusing, time-wasting legalese.
 All parties stand to gain from adopting plain-language writing techniques.

 Email me if you’re ready to give plain language a try.
 We’ll identify one document most in need of change in your law firm – in Dutch, Portuguese, or English – and take it from there.